egorFiNE/bigsync/README.md

+# Note: bigsync is rarely updated, because it is nearly perfect

 # bigsync

 Bigsync is a tool to incrementally backup a single large file to a slow destination (think network media or a cheap NAS).
-The most common cases for bigsync are disk images, virtual OSes, encrypted volumes and raw devices.
+The most common cases for bigsync are disk images, virtual OS images, encrypted volumes and raw devices.

 Bigsync will read the source file in chunks calculating checksums for each one.
 It will compare them with previously stored values for the destination file and overwrite changed chunks if checksums differ.